 After a weekend in Barcelona, my husband and I rented a car.
-We headed for French Basque country.
+I love Spain (hence, my upcoming novel is called, “Flamenco & the Sitting Cat”) so we had much to admire along the way to French Basque country.

-Along the way, we stopped for lunch in the lovely city of Huesca.
+We stopped for lunch in Spain’s lovely city of Huesca.
 Their beautiful cathedral is in the historic district.
 Built on the remains of a mosque, it took 300 years to complete in the early 16th century.

 Nestled in nearby ancient buildings are two restaurants.
 One is authentic Korean!
 As much as we love our kimchi, we decided that instead it was a lovely day for a modest yet elegant meal of traditional Spanish food on a pretty outdoor patio.